 Angela Walch: As my analysis will reveal, a lack of defined or accountable control over these processes generates operational risks for public blockchains, impacting their suitability to serve as financial market infrastructure (or other critical societal systems).

 CleanApp: By definition, public blockchains are premised on tolerance for (& mitigation of) the operational risk that comes with governance by rough consensus.
-As Walch points out in the chapter, rough consensus works, evidenced by 99%+ uptime (including in crisis governance situations).
+As Walch points out in her chapter, rough consensus works, evidenced by 99%+ uptime (including in crisis governance situations).
 Further, mitigation of ‘operational risk’ is an existential need for Bitcoin/Ethereum & progeny.
-This is why traditional financial institutions are so keen to latch onto (& build on top of), say, Ethereum.
+This is why the networks have proven to be so resilient.
+And this is why traditional financial institutions are so keen to latch onto (& build on top of), say, Ethereum.

 Actors in the “broader financial system” are making those FMI decisions, and they should be accountable/responsible for those decisions if their decisions result in losses.
 The same is true for developers of “other critical societal systems” who want to graft their (say, decentralized identity) processes onto the Ethereum Merkle tree.